Budgeting can be an effective way to help take control of your finances, and a spreadsheet can help make the process simpler and more organized.

-Setting up your budget spreadsheet
+How to set up a budget spreadsheet

-Define your financial goals
+1. Define your financial goals

 Start by identifying what you want your budget to achieve.